RDXFGXY1/Linux-Setup-for-Ex-Windows-Users/Scripts/Orion/README.md

 ## Creating New Update Modules

-You can easily extend `pkgup` to update other applications.
+You can easily extend `orion` to update other applications.
 For multi-distro support, follow the pattern used in the Discord module:

-1. **Create a new script** in `/usr/local/lib/pkgup/modules` with the name `update-<appname>`.
+1. **Create a new script** in `/usr/local/lib/orion/modules` with the name `<appname>`.

 2. **Add distribution detection:**